 It's currently unknown if it has notable side effects, though large doses of antioxidants have been known to impair some of the adaptations to exercise such as mitochondrial biogenesis.
-Being a potent antioxidant, it's possible that even the small doses of astaxanthin commonly taken could have this effect, but we won't know until research properly tests it.
+It's possible that astaxanthin could have this effect, but we won't know until research properly tests it.

 Astaxanthin appears to be recommended in the dosage range of 6-8mg daily, which is low enough that an enriched salmon oil or krill oil supplement may contain adequate levels.
 Doses of up to 20-50mg astaxanthin have been tolerated, although the exact toxicity and upper limit is not known.

 Despite the above recommendations, the ideal dose of astaxanthin is currently not known.

 Due to being a carotenoid, and related to the metabolism of Vitamin A (a fat soluble vitamin) it would be prudent to take astaxanthin alongside a meal.